pooja26saini/Optimhire-Interview-Task/README.md

 The Script is adding a port 443 as an incoming rule.
 If want to make it an outgoing rule then use "egress" as an type.

+Following are the parameters used :

-from_port - (Required) Start port (or ICMP type number if protocol is "icmp" or "icmpv6").
+1. from_port - (Required) Start port (or ICMP type number if protocol is "icmp" or "icmpv6").

-protocol - (Required) Protocol.
+2. protocol - (Required) Protocol.
 If not icmp, icmpv6, tcp, udp, or all use the protocol number

-security_group_id - (Required) Security group to apply this rule to.
+3. security_group_id - (Required) Security group to apply this rule to.

-to_port - (Required) End port (or ICMP code if protocol is "icmp").
+4. to_port - (Required) End port (or ICMP code if protocol is "icmp").

-type - (Required) Type of rule being created.
+5. type - (Required) Type of rule being created.
 Valid options are ingress (inbound) or egress (outbound).

-cidr_blocks - (Optional) List of CIDR blocks.
+6. cidr_blocks - (Optional) List of CIDR blocks.
 Cannot be specified with source_security_group_id or self.

-description - (Optional) Description of the rule.
+7. description - (Optional) Description of the rule.

-ipv6_cidr_blocks - (Optional) List of IPv6 CIDR blocks.
+8. ipv6_cidr_blocks - (Optional) List of IPv6 CIDR blocks.
 Cannot be specified with source_security_group_id or self.

-prefix_list_ids - (Optional) List of Prefix List IDs.
+9. prefix_list_ids - (Optional) List of Prefix List IDs.

-self - (Optional) Whether the security group itself will be added as a source to this ingress rule.
+10. self - (Optional) Whether the security group itself will be added as a source to this ingress rule.
 Cannot be specified with cidr_blocks, ipv6_cidr_blocks, or source_security_group_id.

-source_security_group_id - (Optional) Security group id to allow access to/from, depending on the type.
+11. source_security_group_id - (Optional) Security group id to allow access to/from, depending on the type.
 Cannot be specified with cidr_blocks, ipv6_cidr_blocks, or self.